-Out-of-pocket refers to costs, bills, fees, or expenses you will have to pay yourself.
-Out-of-pocket expenses occur when you receive a service not covered by Medicare or when there is a cost-share for a service, such as a deductible or a copayment.
+Out-of-pocket expenses refer to the costs you will have to pay yourself.
+Out-of-pocket expenses occur when there is a cost-share for a service, or you receive a service not covered by Medicare.

-There are three types of out-of-pocket expenses:
+There are three types of out-of-pocket expenses you typically have to pay yourself: